• Skip to main content

 What Is Google Tag Manager and Why It Matters

 What is Google Tag Manager?
-Simplify Website Tracking
+Simplify website tracking.

 Google Tag Manager (GTM) is a tag manager that allows third-party scripts to be inserted, modified, or deleted on a website from a graphical interface, without having to modify the source code.
 These tags collect data such as visits, clicks, form submissions, traffic sources, user behavior, and purchase actions.